MST-Textpattern/spf_ext/README.md

-1. You can only manage files which are read/write to your web server (i.e. within your web root) - e.g. Minify config files, external scripts
+1. You can only manage files which are read/write to your web server (i.e. within your web root) - e.g. Minify config files, external scripts, etc.
-2. Deleting a file via the External Files tab deletes the actual file (as well as the database entry) - use with care!.
+2. Deleting a file via the External Files tab deletes the actual file in the ‘ext\_files’ directory (as well as the database entry) - use with care!.